AD1529/Moodle-Log-Data-Consolidation/README.md

 To add new roles, you can integrate the function *add_role* in `src/algorithms/integrating.py`.

 #### Deleted users
-You could want to remove records of deleted users.
-Retrieve these data from the database and add the .csv file in the `src/datasets` folder.
+You may choose to purge records of deleted users.
+Get the file from the database.

 Query for deleted users:
 ```bash